revaturelabs/staging-management-system-old/README.md

     1. `git push`
   * On GitHub, you should see a box near the top saying that you recently pushed to it, and you'll see a button labeled *Compare & pull request* .
   * Click that, give your pull request the same name as your branch, and continue working.
 Each commit will run a feature test

- ## BEFORE EVERY COMMIT, RUN `git pull origin development` TO MAKE SURE YOU'RE ON THE MOST UP TO DATE VERSION OF THE CODE
   * When you're ready for your branch to be merged to the development branch, comment `RFI` on the pull request, and that will notify one of the reviewers that your code is ready to be reviewed
 13. To access the database, use [SQL Developer](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html).
   * Create a new connection with the username and password you found in the Slack information (check the *Save Password* box for your convienance)